-Under the Withdrawal Agreement, UCD rights already in existence at the end of the transition period will automatically give rise to equivalent UK rights of at least the same duration.

-After Brexit, UK nationals and businesses will still be able to benefit from UCD protection, but only if the designs in question were first made available in the EU.

-v7.2

-Under the terms of the draft Withdrawal Agreement, UCD rights already in existence at the end of the transition period will automatically give rise to equivalent UK rights of at least the same duration.
+Under the terms of the Withdrawal Agreement, UCD rights already in existence at the end of the transition period will automatically give rise to equivalent UK rights of at least the same duration.

-After Brexit, UK nationals and businesses will still be able to benefit from UCD protection, but only if the designs in question were first made available in the EU.
+After exit day, UK nationals and businesses will still be able to benefit from UCD protection, but only if the designs in question were first made available in the EU.